jawaid101/DATA607-FINALPROJECT/src/README.md

 # R source

-1. Constants.R - constant definitions
+1. Consts.R - constants defined
 2. FilePaths.R - misc file paths for input/output
+3. SparkFunctions.R - functions for working with local Spark installation
+4. LocalClusterFunctions.R - functions for managing local cluster for parallel processing
+5. GithubAuth.Rmd - Github enforces rate limits (surprise!).
+This script used Oauth to authenticate with Github since authenticated users get higher limits
+6. DailyData
-3. ExtractUrl.Rmd - script to extract and save URLs that need to be processed for daily data (not timeseries).
+  > - DailyData_ExtractUrl.Rmd - script to extract and save daily data URLs that need to be processed for daily data (not timeseries).
 Using Selenium for web scraping and Parallel for local cluster
-4. SparkFunctions.R - functions for working with local Spark installation
+  > - DailyData_Scrape.Rmd - script to download daily data.
+Using Selenium for web scraping and Parallel for local cluster
-5. ClearStatsTable.R - functions for cleaning up scraped stats tables (change column type, etc.)
+  > - DailyDaya_CleanStatsTable.R - functions for cleaning up scraped stats tables (change column type, etc.)
-6. LocalClusterFunctions.R - functions for managing local cluster for parallel processing
-7. NovelCoronavirusCases.Rmd - extracts daily and timeseries data.
-For daily data, before running this script the Extract.Rmd must be run
+7. Timeseries
+  > - TimeSeries_Scrape.Rmd - script to download timeseries.
+Using Selenium for web scraping and Parallel for local cluster
+  > - TimeSeries_CleanStatsTable.R - functions for cleaning up timeseries tables (change column type, etc.)
+8. Rplot.png - sample EDA plot